 Attempts are often made to say that the Salafi movement is the ‘exporter’ of extremist ideology because groups like ISIS are ‘Salafist’, but the facts to not support the idea of such sinister ideological ‘export’.
 The spread of terrorism misusing the Salafist ideology is incidental.
 ISIS is not the only terrorist group in the world.
 There is no evidence to support that all terrorist movements are ‘Salafist’ and most of these terrorist movements engage in acts that contravene the teachings of the movements from which they came.

-The root cause for the current terrorism crisis is simmering political instability caused by United States foreign policies that begin in the 1980’s.
+The root cause for the current terrorism crisis is simmering political instability caused by United States foreign policies that began in the 1980’s.
 To advance the interests of the United States to fight communism, the US secured an agreement with the Saudi Arabian government (in coordination with Pakistan, Egypt and Israel) to drive the communist Soviet Union from Afghanistan by funding, arming and training extremist groups with US taxpayer money and resources.
 The problem was made worse by Operation Desert Storm in 1990 and subsequent 12 years of sanctions that reduced a middle class nation (Iraq) to one of the poorest in the world.
 These same CIA funded and equipped jihadist assets based in Afghanistan became disillusioned with US foreign policy later went on to attack the United States on September 11, 2001.
 The problem of global terrorism metastasised after the destabilisation of Iraq in Operation Iraqi Freedom in 2003 and continues to grow with US foreign policies that include endless bombing campaigns, attempts at nation building and interventions across the Middle East, Asia, Europe and North Africa.

 Today’s middle east crisis with ISIS is born directly out of political instability created by the United States invasion of Iraq, the attempt to ‘de-Baathify’ the Iraqi civil and military services leaving hundreds of thousands of Sunnis formerly loyal to Saddam Hussein without a job and removing the only security apparatus from the nation.
 The United States established a Shi’a led Iraqi government that marginalised Sunni groups.
 Al Qaida Iraq chose to capitalise on this and in 2006 is renamed Islamic State of Iraq.
 The group has re-branded itself many times since (ISIS/ISIL/IS; all the same group).